|

 Even though CYCLONE was designed to be a cost effective system that any vehicle-owner can afford, we did not cut corners with the technology used in our products.
 In an era where "aftermarket security innovation" has all but evaporated, KIRAMEK stands firm on using only the best technology available in the market, resulting in fewer product problems and significantly greater vehicle security.

 A: In most cases, no. It depends on how often you start your engine, but we can say that CYCLONE draws far less current than most competing motorcycle alarms.
-CYCLONE was designed as an ultra low-power motorcycle system from the start: drawing only 4mA when armed, 3mA when disarmed, and 1mA or less while in Sleep Mode.
+CYCLONE was designed as an ultra low-power motorcycle system from the start: drawing only 4.9mA normally, and 1.7mA while in Sleep Mode.
 This means that if you ride your bike once every two to three weeks, you shouldn't have any problem leaving CYCLONE armed (with a good 12v bike battery).
 If you ride your bike less frequently than this, we recommend you activate Sleep Mode.
 And if you hardly ever ride your bike (less than once every 3 months), we recommend starting your engine every couple months to keep the battery fresh.
 (When comparing CYCLONE to other bike alarms, keep an eye on how much "average current" they draw -- we've seen some that draw a whopping 20mA, which will drain a bike battery in no time!
 Also keep in mind that Cyclone has all the sensors built in, whereas other alarms offer sensors as add-ons that require even more battery juice.)

 A: Yes.
 Sleep Mode acts as a Valet Mode.

-A: We apologize for the lack of clarity regarding Sleep Mode in older versions of our Owner's Guides (page 13).
+A: We apologize for the lack of clarity regarding Sleep Mode in very old versions of our Owner's Guides (page 13).
 Please refer to our latest Owner's Guide PDF or printed versions marked "1.9c" and higher.

-Q20: Do you have a field disturbance radar sensor option for Cyclone?
+Q19: Do you offer a field disturbance radar sensor for Cyclone?

 And it is also critical to keep in mind that field sensors are most certainly not precision devices.
 Putting a radar sensor in a car is one thing, but using it on an "open-air" bike is another.
 Radar sensors can false trigger the siren more than you may like, drawing yet even more unnecessary current from your bike's battery.
 We know of one bike alarm that allows you to remotely disable its perimeter sensor, but if you are disabling it most of the time, what is the purpose in having that perimeter sensor in the first place, especially when it is pulling 5~20mA constantly from your bike's battery?